tanvikad/balance-robot/docs/report.md

 ing the inverted pendulum problem, including launching and landing rockets and navigating the streets on a fancy Segway.
 In this project, we showcase how to stabilize a two wheeled robot using a PID controls algorithm.
-The block diagram of the system is showcased in Figure 1 and the physical design of the robot is observable in TD: add figure The control loop starts with the Microcontroller (MCU).
+The block diagram of the system is showcased in Figure 2 and the physical design of the robot is observable in Figure 1.
+The control loop starts with the Microcontroller (MCU).
 It requests $y$ and $z$ acceleration data from an Inertial Measurement Unit (IMU) through SPI communication.
 Using this data, the MCU calculates the magnitude and direction of the robot’s tilt and